nyergler/nyergler.github.io/content/posts/2003-10-16-cclicensepy-01.md

 * either replace or just accept the way it handles work information (which I’m not currently a huge fan of)

-In order to use it you’ll need [RDFlib][2]  and Aaron Swartz’s [<span class="caps">TRAMP</span>][3].
+In order to use it you’ll need [RDFlib][2]  and Aaron Swartz’s [TRAMP][3].
 I’ll make a distutils package once I get the rest of the methods fleshed out.
 As always, suggestions, comments and feedback welcome.

  [1]: http://www.yergler.net/projects/cclicense/cclicense.01.txt
  [2]: http://www.rdflib.net